satsuma-xyz/node-gateway/README.md

 - Round-robin load balancing for EVM-based JSON RPCs.
 - Health checks for block height, peer count, and sync status.
 - Automated routing to nodes at max block height for data consistency.
-- Node grouping which supports priority load balancing (e.g. primary/fallback).
+- Node groups with priority levels (e.g. primary/fallback).
 - Support for self-hosted nodes and node providers with basic authentication.
-- Prometheus metrics
+- Prometheus metrics.
 - And much more!

 #### 🔮 Roadmap